 A long-lived asset is tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 The long-lived assets of Sea Robin were evaluated as of December 31, 2009 because indicators of potential impairment were evident primarily due to the impacts associated with Hurricane Ike and due to reductions in the estimated payout from the Company's insurance carrier for reimbursable expenditures for the repair, retirement or replacement of the Company's property, plant and equipment damaged by Hurricane Ike.
 The analysis as of December 31, 2009 indicated no recoverability issues were evident.
-As there were no indicators of potential impairment in the first quarter of 2010, the impairment test was not performed as of March 31, 2010.
+As there were no indicators of potential impairment during 2010, the impairment test was not performed as of June 30, 2010.